awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

            -p <RDS_password>
    ```
 **Note**
 Make sure that there is not a space between the `-p` option and the entered password\.

    Use the `--host`, `--user (-u)`, `--port` and `-p` options in the `mysql` command to specify the hostname, user name, port, and password to connect to your Aurora DB cluster\.
 The host name is the DNS name from the Amazon Aurora DB cluster endpoint, for example, `mydbcluster.cluster-123456789012.us-east-1.rds.amazonaws.com`\.
 You can find the endpoint value in the cluster details in the Amazon RDS Management Console\.

 1. Make the source MySQL DB instance writeable again:

    ```
    mysql> SET GLOBAL read_only = OFF;
    mysql> UNLOCK TABLES;
    ```

    For more information on making backups for use with replication, see [http://dev.mysql.com/doc/refman/8.0/en/replication-solutions-backups-read-only.html](http://dev.mysql.com/doc/refman/8.0/en/replication-solutions-backups-read-only.html) in the MySQL documentation\.

 1. In the Amazon RDS Management Console, add the IP address of the server that hosts the source MySQL database to the VPC security group for the Amazon Aurora DB cluster\.
 For more information on modifying a VPC security group, see [Security groups for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) in the *Amazon Virtual Private Cloud User Guide*\.

    You might also need to configure your local network to permit connections from the IP address of your Amazon Aurora DB cluster, so that it can communicate with your source MySQL instance\.
 To find the IP address of the Amazon Aurora DB cluster, use the `host` command\.

    ```
    host <aurora_endpoint_address>
    ```

    The host name is the DNS name from the Amazon Aurora DB cluster endpoint\.

 1. Using the client of your choice, connect to the external MySQL instance and create a MySQL user to be used for replication\.
 This account is used solely for replication and must be restricted to your domain to improve security\.
 The following is an example\.

    ```
    CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY '<password>';
    ```

 1. For the external MySQL instance, grant `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges to your replication user\.
 For example, to grant the `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the '`repl_user`' user for your domain, issue the following command\.

    ```
    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com'
        IDENTIFIED BY '<password>';
    ```

 1. Take a manual snapshot of the Aurora MySQL DB cluster to be the read replica before setting up replication\.
 If you need to reestablish replication with the DB cluster as a read replica, you can restore the Aurora MySQL DB cluster from this snapshot instead of having to import the data from your MySQL DB instance into a new Aurora MySQL DB cluster\.

 1. Make the Amazon Aurora DB cluster the replica\.
-Connect to the Amazon Aurora DB cluster as the master user and identify the source MySQL database as the replication master by using the [ mysql\.rds\_set\_external\_source](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/mysql_rds_set_external_source.html) procedure\.
+Connect to the Amazon Aurora DB cluster as the master user and identify the source MySQL database as the replication master by using the [mysql\.rds\_set\_external\_master \(Aurora MySQL version 1 and 2\)](mysql-stored-proc-replicating.md#mysql_rds_set_external_master) or [mysql\.rds\_set\_external\_source \(Aurora MySQL version 3\)](mysql-stored-proc-replicating.md#mysql_rds_set_external_source) and [mysql\.rds\_start\_replication](mysql-stored-proc-replicating.md#mysql_rds_start_replication) procedures\.

    Use the master log file name and master log position that you determined in Step 2\.
 The following is an example\.

    ```
    For Aurora MySQL version 1 and 2: